QianyiWu/GSRec/README.md

 ## Training

-For training a single scene, take scan1 from Replica as example:
+For training a single scene, take scan1 from Replica as an example:
 ```
 ./train_single.sh
 ```
 It will save the results into ```outputs/scan1```.
-The training should take about 1 hours till the end.
+The training should take about 1 hour till the end.

 ## Evaluation
 You can use the following code to extract mesh.
-Take the outputs from previous steps as example:
+Take the outputs from previous steps as an example:
 ```
 python extract_mesh.py -m outputs/scan1 --mesh_type poisson
 ```